tinyapps.org cataloged tiny, well-made software for ages. At present, it serves mainly as an occasional tech blog.

 mail at tinyapps dot org

-That function is now served through the blog, which is also available via RSS or Twitter.
+That function is now served through the blog, which can be subscribed to via RSS.

 RSS allows you to subscribe to the blog using a feed reader like Miniflux or Firefox (via Live Bookmarks).
 More information on Real Simple Syndication can be found here or in this short video.